soranoba/bbmustache/README.md

 {deps,
   [
-   {mustache, ".*", {git, "git://github.com/soranoba/mustache.git", {branch, "master"}}}
+   {bbmustache, ".*", {git, "git://github.com/soranoba/bbmustache.git", {branch, "master"}}}
   ]}.
 ```

-If you don't use the rebar and use the after OTP17, this library should be compile with `-Dnamespaced_types`.
+If you don't use the rebar and use the OTP17 or later, this library should be compile with `-Dnamespaced_types`.

 ### How to use simple Mustache
 - [Mastache Manual](http://mustache.github.io/mustache.5.html)